moorepants/tu-delft-promotion/associate-vision-statement.rst

 to build out the rider biomechanical modeling capabilities mentioned above.
 I followed this with a 3mE cohesion grant (200k EUR) in collaboration with Azita Dabiri (DCSC), Frederik Schulte (Maritime), and Riender Happee (CoR) to expand the use of the bicycle-rider models into micro traffic simulation.
-We will test the ideas of sharing information among connected bicycles and automated vehicles for enhanced safety.
-We see this leading to future proposals and collaborations with transportation engineering/planning firms and smart vehicle companies.
+Our first models of realistic bicycle behavior will be incorporated into the German Aerospace Center's SUMO open source tool in the coming year.
+Most recently, Holger Caeser (CoR) and I have received two grants to study bicycle rider perception with Boreal Bikes, a manufacturer of advanced instrumented bicycles.

-Lastly, in the short term I hope to begin creating a research consortium of bicycle companies and TU Delft researchers with the intent to identify common research needs across industry which we can tackle for broad benefit.
+Lastly, I want to create research consortium of bicycle companies and TU Delft researchers with the intent to identify common research needs across industry which we can tackle for broad benefit.

 Education
 =========